Here’s our fabulous festival guide to see you through to the end of September.

 WOMAD 23–26 July

-WOMAD will welcome back its community to the new site at Neston Park, Wiltshire.
-WOMAD has announced the first wave of artists, with Greentea Peng, Oumou Sangaré, Barrington Levy and José González to headline.
+WOMAD has a new site at Neston Park, Wiltshire and this year welcomes artists Greentea Peng, Oumou Sangaré, Barrington Levy and José González to headline.
 Ana Lua Caiano (Portugal), Mississippi family band Annie and the Caldwells and seven-piece West African band Bénin International Musical are also on the lineup.
-The festival’s World of Words returns with talks and thought-provoking conversation; the Hip Yak Poetry Shack showcases the best-spoken word artists, while the World of Wellbeing offers an oasis of calm, complete with wood fired hot tubs and all-day yoga.
-Meanwhile, at the unique Taste the World stage, performers will swap stages for stoves, sharing culinary secrets and flavours from their homelands.
+The World of Words returns with talks and thought-provoking conversation; the Hip Yak Poetry Shack showcases the best-spoken word artists, while the World of Wellbeing offers an oasis of calm, complete with wood fired hot tubs and all-day yoga.
+Meanwhile, Taste the World stage, performers will swap stages for stoves, sharing culinary secrets and flavours from their homelands.
+Latest news: WOMAD is partnering with green energy company Grid Faeries x Ecotricity to power its main stage with batteries using 100% green energy from the wind and sun, removing the need for diesel generators.
 WOMAD

 Camp Bestival 30 July‑2 August